carlignn/carlgaspar-nostyleplease/content/posts/my-basketball-training-program.md

   - sports
 ---

-I've decided to coach and train players of our league just to try.
-I've been on the trainee side since I was a kid, now it's time to be a trainer.
+I've decided to coach and train players of our league just to try and see what it feels like.
+I want to raise the floor of the league.
+I've been on the trainee side since I was a kid, now it's time to be the trainer.
 Here's how the program will look in 2 hours time.

 ## Training A